awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

  Each new Aurora version comes with release notes that list the new features, fixes, other enhancements, and so on that apply to each version\.

- For Aurora MySQL release notes, see [Database engine updates for Amazon Aurora MySQL 2\.0](AuroraMySQL.Updates.20Updates.md) and [Database engine updates for Amazon Aurora MySQL 1\.1](AuroraMySQL.Updates.11Updates.md)\.
+ For Aurora MySQL release notes, see [Database engine updates for Amazon Aurora MySQL version 2](AuroraMySQL.Updates.20Updates.md) and [Database engine updates for Amazon Aurora MySQL version 1](AuroraMySQL.Updates.11Updates.md)\.
 For Aurora PostgreSQL release notes, see [Amazon Aurora PostgreSQL releases and engine versions](AuroraPostgreSQL.Updates.20180305.md)\.

 ## Specifying the Amazon Aurora database version for your database cluster<a name="Aurora.VersionPolicy.ChoosingVersion"></a>